 Authentic happiness, on the other hand, is not dependent on anything outside of ourselves.
 It is the simple joy of being, the happiness from within that we see in young children.
 It is the joy that is uncaused and spontaneously bubbles up from inside for no particular reason.

-Always waiting for external events to be a certain way, we live in a state of 'becoming' happy, rather than simply being happy here and now , whatever the circumstances.
+Always waiting for external events to be a certain way, we live in a state of 'becoming' happy, rather than being happy here and now , whatever our current circumstances.